 It turns out it was gunfire.

 Ackley says there might have about 200 people around the parking lot and fields when it happened, and they all started running for cover.

 "I see everyone running and I hear one of the other coaches say, 'Hey down get down!'
 And my son is like 'Mommy, mommy let's get in the car, let's go home," Ackley said.

-Earlier Friday the Millville Youth Football Facebook page posted a message saying "RIP Coach Jones!
-Please keep his family, friends and his players in your thoughts and prayers!
+In the days following the shooting, the Millville Youth Football Facebook page posted a message saying "RIP Coach Jones!
+Please keep his family, friends and his players in your thoughts and prayers!"

 Though league officials say he was not an official coach, Jones was known for coaching in various other Millville youth sport leagues.

-League officials say Jones was there to watch his son practice on Thursday night.
+League officials say Jones was there to watch his son practice that night.

 Send a News Tip to Action News

 Learn More About 6abc Apps